 If you have a digital document, which is becoming more commonplace, this is usually printed and certified by the solicitor as a hard copy.

-In the UK, the Foreign and Commonwealth Office (FCO) are the only official body authorised to issue Apostilles.
-Anyone can apply for a stamp, though the public are only able to do so via their postal service.
-If you would like this turned around urgently, you will need to use an Apostille Service through an agent who are registered to attend the FCO in person for same-day processing.
+In the UK, the Foreign, Commonwealth and Development Office (FCDO) are the only official body authorised to issue Apostilles.
+Anyone can apply for the stamp, though the general public are only able to do so via their postal service.
+If you would like this turned around urgently, you will need to use an agent who are registered to attend the FCDO in person for same-day processing.

 In other countries, the legislation around their issuance varies.
 For example, some countries allow local government authorities and courts to issue Apostilles.
 In the US, they are handled by each individual state rather than one centralised office as in the UK.

 The validity of an Apostille depends on where you intend to use it.
-Technically, an Apostille never expires once issued, however there are some situations which can change this.
+Technically, it never expires once issued, however there are some situations which can change this.

 For example, if you have an Apostilled document and later decide to move to certain countries outside of the Hague Convention, you will be required to re-process this stage.
 One example of this is China, where any paperwork you present for your Work Permit application must have been Apostilled within the last 6 months.

 In France, if you have a personal document to be used overseas, it must be a version issued within the past 3 months before it can be Apostilled and legalised.
 Therefore, the Apostille itself hasn’t technically expired, but the document itself is not fit for purpose for use overseas.
 Therefore, with so many variables, we always recommend you check the requirements on a case by case basis to avoid any delays or lost fees by processing a document erroneously.

 Moving to a new place can be both exciting and scary.
 We’re here to help you concentrate on the exciting a little bit more.